Civil Engineering Government Rehabilitation of the Beach Sand Ecosystem

-Once just a minor nuissance, years of beach erosion had begun to seriously threaten nearby buildings and businesses.
+Once just a minor nuisance, years of beach erosion had begun to seriously threaten nearby buildings and businesses as well as the beach of Saint-Jean itself.
 Simple re-sanding operations had already failed in earlier efforts.

-A new strategy of rehabilatation for the beach was begun with a first step of recapturing sand currently drifting out to sea on the bottom of the bay and using a boat to pump it back to the beach.
-Normally, the eco-system is a cycle of sand shifting back-and-forth with the wind & waves between sea and beach in a natural balance.
+A new strategy of rehabilitation for the beach was begun with a first step of recapturing sand currently drifting out to sea on the bottom of the bay of Saint-Jean and using a boat to pump it back to the beach.
+Normally, the ecosystem is a cycle of sand shifting back-and-forth with the wind & waves between sea and beach in a natural balance.